drowe67/codec2-dev/README_data.md

 ### Receiving mixed voice and data

-Receiving and decoding a mixed voice and data is (almost) as easy as receiving a regular voice-only transmission.
+Receiving and decoding a mixed voice and data stream is (almost) as easy as receiving a regular voice-only transmission.
 One simply uses the regular API calls for reception of speech samples.
-In addition the callback functions are used for data.
+In addition, the callback functions are used for data.
 There is one caveat though: when a data frame is received the API functions (like freedv_rx) will return zero as this is the amount of codec/voice data received.
 For proper playback silence (or comfort noise) should be inserted for the duration of a frame to restore the timing of the original source speech samples.
 An example of how this is done is provided in freedv_mixed_rx